Animals (Scientific Procedures) Act 1986

 Investors in People

 As an Investor in People, we have a firm and clear commitment to the delivery of targeted, focused training which not only ensures the highest quality in our work, but also provides all our staff with excellent career development opportunities.
 We encourage further education and support staff to gain academic or vocational qualifications.
-We were first awarded Investor in People status in 1999 with re accreditation at every reassessment, attaining the enhanced bronze level in 2011 with re accreditation at reassessment and then silver level for generation 6 in 2017.
+We were first awarded Investor in People status in 1999 with re accreditation at every reassessment, attaining the enhanced bronze level in 2011 with re accreditation at reassessment and then silver level in 2017 and 2020.